asweigart/ezsheets/README.md

 Click on the Navigation button in the upper left and then navigate to "APIs & Services" and then "OAuth Consent Screen."
 The consent screen will appear the first time when you or users of your Python script use EZSheets.
 With a free Google account that is not set up as a Google Workspace user, you'll have to select the External User Type option instead of Internal User Type.
 These are further explained on Google's [Setting up your OAuth consent screen help page](https://support.google.com/cloud/answer/10311615).

 On Step 1 "OAuth consent screen", select External and click the blue "CREATE" button.
-You'll be taken to a page where you set up what the OAuth consent screen looks like.
+The next page shows what the OAuth consent screen looks like.
 This screen appears to the user when they first import the ezsheets module.
 Pick a name for App Name (I use something generic like Python Google API Script) and enter your email address for the User Support Email and Developer Contact Information.
-Then click "SAVE AND CONTINUE."
+Then click the "SAVE AND CONTINUE" button.

-Step 2 "Scopes" involves adding your projects' scopes, which is a term Google chose for "permissions."
+On Step 2 "Scopes", your projects' scopes are the permissions for what the project is allowed to access.
 Click the "ADD OR REMOVE SCOPES" button, and in the new panel that appears, go through the table and check the checkboxes for the scopes `.../auth/drive` (Google Drive API) and `.../auth/spreadsheets` (Google Sheets API) and click the blue "UPDATE" button.
 Then click "SAVE AND CONTINUE."

 Step 3 "Test users" requires you to add the Gmail email addresses of the Google accounts that own the spreadsheets your Python script will interact with.
-Without going through Google's app approval process, your scripts will be limited to interacting with the email addresses you provide in this step.
-Click the "+ ADD USERS" button and in the new panel that appears, enter the Gmail addresses and click the blue "ADD" button.
+Without going through Google's app approval process, your scripts are limited to interacting with the email addresses you provide in this step.
+Click the "+ ADD USERS" button and in the new panel that appears, enter the Gmail address of your Google account and click the blue "ADD" button.
 Then click "SAVE AND CONTINUE."

 Step 4 "Summary" provides a summary of the previous steps.
 If all the information looks right, click the "BACK TO DASHBOARD" button.
 The next step is to create credentials for your project.